AdeDoyle/OghamIn3DCrawler/README.md

 # OghamIn3DCrawler
-Collects data about Ogham Stones recorded on the [Ogham3D](ogham.celt.dias.ie) website:
-Data collected - Site, Transcription, Suggested translation, Online 3D Model Available, URL.
+Collects data about Ogham Stones recorded on the [Ogham3D](ogham.celt.dias.ie) website: Site, Transcription, Suggested translation, Online 3D Model Available, URL.

-Automatic transliteration of the transcription is applied, and hence, an ogham transcription is created.
+Automatic transliteration of the Roman transcription is applied, and hence, an Ogham transcription is created.

 An Excel file is created containing all the data above, and allowing fields for manual assessments of transcriptions to be recorded.

 Further Excel files can be created containing the same data for new stones as they are added to the website.